gasparl/possa/README.md

 ### Citation

-When you use neatStats in a publication, you can either cite the specific version you used (enter `citation("POSSA")` in R), or the following paper:
+When you use POSSA in a publication, you can either cite the specific version you used (enter `citation("POSSA")` in R), or the following paper:

 Lukács, G. (2022).
 POSSA: Power simulation for sequential analyses and multiple hypotheses. _Journal of Open Source Software, 7_(76), 4643. https://doi.org/10.21105/joss.04643